Germany's massive budget increase: Who foots the bill? | DW | 15.03.2022

 Lindner also wants to ease the burden on motorists and proposes a temporary crisis rebate for gasoline consumers.
 A certain amount would be deducted per liter at the cash register.
 But even a ten-cent per liter rebate would cost the German treasury €550 million a month.
 "It will have to be more than ten cents and more than one month if I have my way," Lindner said after a meeting with the FDP presidium.

 That proposal has met with little favor in other parts of the government.
-The Green Economy Minister Robert Habeck, for instance, has urged "efficiency measures" and "incentives" to reduce consumption overall and has proposed a speed limit on the autobahn to reduce gasoline consumption.
+Economy Minister Robert Habeck of the Green Party, for instance, has urged "efficiency measures" and "incentives" to reduce consumption overall and has proposed a speed limit on the highway to reduce gasoline consumption.

 And there are other question marks.
 In the preliminary financial planning for the coming years, some projects that were agreed in the coalition agreement, such as the introduction of a parental allowance, a basic child allowance, and a care allowance, do not actually appear.
 The Finance Ministry insists it is not feasible to simply take on new debt for all the kinds of projects that have been promised.
 But will the coalition partners from the other parties see things the same way?